-In this mid-section, Micah is speaking of the time when Jesus Christ will rule and reign as King of kings and Lord of the whole earth.
-"He will judge between many peoples," during His coming millennial rule.
-"He will render decisions for mighty, distant nations."
+Micah is speaking of the time when Jesus Christ will rule and reign as King of kings and Lord of the whole earth: "He will judge between many peoples," during His coming millennial rule: "He will render decisions for mighty, distant nations."

 During the time of the judges, the people of Israel rejected God as their King and during His earthly ministry, they rejected Jesus as King.
 But during Christ's coming reign of peace and prosperity, Jesus will sit on David's throne and rule the world in justice and in righteousness.
 Princes of mighty nations will submit to His authority and bring disputes to Him for judgement.

-This will be a time when wars and disputes between opposing nations will cease and weapons of war, like swords and spear.. and maybe tanks and armoured vehicles will be refashioned into productive tools and hammered into valuable instruments that will benefit the whole of mankind.
+This will be a time when wars and disputes between opposing nations will cease and weapons of war, like swords, spears, and maybe tanks and armoured vehicles will be refashioned into productive tools and hammered into valuable instruments that will benefit the whole of mankind.

 For millennia, man has sought to create Utopia and bring in a time of peace and prosperity for all.
 Over multiple centuries, governments and groups have attempted to unite the world into a one-world government, where world peace dominates the entire globe and all nations live in perfect harmony.
 But this ideal can never be achieved, for man is imputed with sin and is innately a sinner.
 God alone can achieve heaven on earth and provide peace and goodwill to all men.

-Despite having rejected the God Who created them and having refused His gracious offer of salvation by grace through faith in Christ, man has continued on his foolish quest to establish his own form of peace into this world at war.
-Today, some words from this verse in both Isaiah and Micah... which were penned so many centuries ago, has been etched into a wall at the United Nations, and a statue depicting the transformation of a sword into a ploughshare proudly stands outside their buildings, but in their arrogant attempt to fulfil what only God can accomplish, they failed to read the verse in context.
+Despite having rejected the God Who created them, and having refused His gracious offer of salvation by grace through faith in Christ, man has continued on his foolish quest to establish his own form of peace into this world at war.
+Today, some words from these verses in Isaiah and Micah, which were penned so many centuries ago, have been etched into a wall at the United Nations, and a statue depicting the transformation of a sword into a ploughshare proudly stands outside their buildings, but in their arrogant attempt to fulfil what only God can accomplish, they failed to read the verse in context.

-Heavenly Father, thank You for Your Word of truth and thank You for telling us the end from the beginning.
-Lord, I see how the nations have defiantly rejected the one and only way to peace on earth and goodwill to men.
-Forgive the arrogance of man and the shocking way we have sought to eliminate You from the corridors of power and turned to the worship of false gods and the elevations of self.
-Keep me ever looking to Jesus.
-Keep me low at the Cross and broken before You, and thank You that the day is coming when Jesus will rule and reign on earth and men will hammer their weapons of war into implements of peace, for the benefit of man and for Your greater praise and glory, AMEN.
+Heavenly Father, thank You for Your Word of truth.
+Lord, I see how the nations have defiantly rejected the one and only Way to peace on earth and goodwill to men.
+Forgive the arrogance of man and the shocking way we have sought to eliminate You from the corridors of power, turning to the worship of false gods and the elevation of self.
+Keep me ever looking to Jesus, low at the Cross, and broken before You.
+Thank You that the day is coming when Jesus will rule and reign on earth and men will hammer their weapons of war into implements of peace for the benefit of man and for Your greater praise and glory.
+In Jesus' name, AMEN.